 When originally planning this trip, we intended to leave Re-member and drive to North Dakota to see some of Jim’s relatives or head right away toward Yellowstone.
 During the week I realized we were going to need some time to process what we experienced and saw at Pine Ridge.
 I did not spare us when I chose a location.
 We drove to Custer State Park in the Black Hills of South Dakota.
 I wanted all of us to see firsthand what had been lost.
 These are the Oglala Sioux’ ancestral lands that the Supreme Court agreed were wrongfully taken from them in their 1980 decision of the case the United States v.
 Sioux Nation of Indians.
 The Sioux tribes were “compensated” the paltry sum of 102 million dollars.
 I say paltry because now that I have been there, I know the land taken from them is stunningly beautiful, rich with resources, and verdant.
 Something the Reservation land the tribes were granted are not.
 102 million dollars is not enough for this land.
 That is beside the point however, because the tribes won’t take the money and it has sat in an escrow account since.
 The tribe will not cash the “check” even though they could obviously use the money.
 This is a serious matter of principle for the tribe.
 The land was never for sale, and they feel if they take the money it will be tantamount to a sales transaction.
 What they want is the Black Hills back.
 After visiting them I understand why.
 This is a part of the Lakota’s historical trauma.
 The Black Hills that were taken from them need to be viewed in this context.
 That is what the four of us did.

 For much of the year leading up to this trip we had been hearing the term white privilege.
 We had been hearing it said by some that all white Americans are inherently racist because of this privilege.
 Sean and I had read Between the World and Me by Ta-Nehesi Coates.
 The book resonated with two of us.
 On the Reservation white privilege, and what it means for people who don’t have it, was everywhere.
-One of the speakers, Keith Janis, asked our group if any of the volunteers had heard about a news story about a situation on the Reservation.
-When no one raised their hand, he told us our ignorance of the situation was a form of racism.

 I think the real problem is ignorance, indifference, and greed.
 I think these three things have led to the situation on Pine Ridge.
 It is impossible to deal with greed.
 There is nothing to be done about people who choose not to care about others and who take advantage of them for money.
 The people motivated by greed look at other people as opportunities for becoming richer.
 They don’t care about helping people or doing the right thing, so they won’t change.
 If doing racist things helps them get what they want, they will do them.
 If using racism gets other people to give them what they want, they will use it.